-As well as reasonable adjustments you might also be eligible for Disabled Students Allowance.
-DSA is available from your funding body and pays for the additional support that students need for university.
-Our experience shows that students really benefit from the support of DSA, find out more.
-It can take up to three months to get your DSA, so you should apply for it as soon as you have applied for a course.
+As well as reasonable adjustments you might also be eligible for Disabled Students Allowance (DSA).
+DSA is available from your funding body and pays for the additional support that disabled students need for university.
+Our experience shows that students really benefit from the support of DSA and so we strongly recommend that you find out more.
+It can take up to three months to get your DSA, so you should apply for it as soon as you have applied for your course.

 Applying for Disabled Students Allowance

 Your application for DSA should be made to your funding body – see below:

 It is important that you send acceptable evidence with your DSA application such as:

 - A recent Doctor’s/Consultants letter or hospital report

 If you have any queries about acceptable evidence or where to apply for DSA please contact us

 When your funding body confirms your eligibility for DSA they will ask you to have a Study Needs Assessment.
 The Assessor will discuss with you how your studies can be made more accessible to you and identify the support and equipment you need.
 DSA pays for the assessment and the recommendations made.
 The assessment can take place at our accredited assessment centre in Derby, University of Derby Outreach Assessment Centre, but before we can book this we need a copy of the letter or email that confirms the assessment can go ahead.

 We will help you afterwards to put the agreed support in place.

 Transferring Social Services support